top of page

 Then Told to Tone It Down.

-In 2015, I got hired at a HR tech company for being bold, energetic, and a “perfect culture fit.”
+But let's rewind for a moment.
+In 2015, I was hired at a HR tech company for being bold, energetic, and a “perfect culture fit.”
 By 2019, that same personality got me pushed out the door.

 Suddenly, I was “too much.”